 Family vacations can be fun, exciting, and an enormous headache.
 Conflicts about interests, how to get there, and finances can get in the way of your good time.
-Finding the right balance of planning and flying by the seat of your pants will reduce the chances of unwanted surprises.
+Finding the right balance of planning and spontaneity will reduce the chances of unwanted surprises.
 Here are some tips to help you get the most of your vacation relaxation.

 Deciding where and when to go on vacation is often the most difficult challenge.
-Sometimes spontaneous decisions work out great, but more often than not planning for a family trip can take up to 9 months.
+Sometimes spontaneous decisions work out great, but more often than not planning for a family trip will make things easier, even though it can take many months.
 How can you start that process?
 Here are some ideas:

 Sit down with the family and discuss what type of vacation you are looking for.
 Relaxation?
 Culture?
 Adventure?
 Beach?
 Maybe a combination of all of them?
-Enlist the help of a seasoned travel agent.
-They usually know the ins and outs of a particular destination and will think of things you will not.Starting early, as mentioned above, will give you wider options for airline, hotel, and car rental deals.Get everyone involved.
+Do some research or enlist the help of a seasoned travel agent.
+They usually know the ins and outs of a particular destination and will think of things you will not.Starting early will give you wider options for airline, hotel, and car rental deals.Get everyone involved.
 You may not accept all ideas, but it will give you a good start in knowing what members of the family are thinking about.Decide on land, air, or sea?
-How are you getting to where you are going?If you fly, familiarize yourself with Homeland Security regulations.
-They can be numerous and you will avoid a lot of problems if you know what to expect.
+How are you getting to where you are going?If you fly, familiarize yourself with the US Transportation Security Administration regulations.
+You will avoid a lot of problems if you know what to expect.

 Planning is important, but whenever you travel, flexibility is a must.
 Many things can occur that will cause you to change your plans.
 There will always be things that you have no control over, such as traffic, bad weather, sick children, and delayed or cancelled flights.
 Adapting to change is important for you and those you travel with.

 If you choose the car, getting there may not be half the fun.
 Think of safe car games to help pass the time.
-Discuss landmarks (state welcome signs, historic sites, mountains, oceans, etc.) that will be passed each day.
+Discuss landmarks like state welcome signs, historic sites, mountains, and oceans that will be passed each day.
 This gives everyone something to look for.

-Some other tips to help make the road a happier place include: Get your car in tip top shape before you back out of the driveway.Map out your trip and highlight the attractions along the way.Wear comfortable, but seasonally appropriate clothing.Make your car a home on wheels.
+Some other tips to help make the road a happier place include: Get your car serviced before you leave the driveway.Map out your trip and highlight the attractions along the way.Wear comfortable, but seasonally appropriate clothing.Make your car a home on wheels.
 Pillows, blankets, games, and music can help keep your non-drivers comfortable and occupied.Involve everyone by giving them a job.
 There is plenty to do before you go, so divide up the chores and make a game out of it.Take breaks.
 Moving around helps keep you alert.
 This is where flexibility comes in, especially if someone needs to stop for a restroom frequently.

 Be aware of rules and routines that you will encounter before you go to the airport.
-Here are some other tips that will help the trip to the airplane a bit smoother: Know your airlines baggage rules.
-You may be charged extra fees for bags if you do not know their policy.Avoid peak times, especially during the holidays.Book seat assignments as far in advance as you can so you can all sit together.Get to the airport early.
+Here are some other tips that will help make the trip to the airport a bit smoother: Know your airline's baggage rules.
+You may be charged extra fees for bags if you do not know their policy.Avoid peak times, especially during the holidays.Book seat assignments as far in advance as you can so you can all sit together.Print your boarding passes at home to save time at the ticket counter.Get to the airport early.
 It's better to have too much time than not enough.

 It is wise to plan extra time for all activities.
 If one activity does not take as long, you can always opt to go somewhere else or just stay and relax a bit.
 However, if you are constantly aware of the time and feel pressured to make it to the next destination, you are not truly vacationing.